-So what do you need to consider before you put your name on the waiting list for a plot?
+So, what do you need to consider before you put your name on the waiting list for a plot?
 We assume that you are keen to grow your own crops, but the big question is do you have the time available to manage an Allotment Plot?
-Every time we get TV programmes about Allotments are waiting list quickly increases in size, but the reality is that a lot of the people who apply only stay for a few months once they get a Plot.
+Every time we get TV programs about Allotments are waiting list quickly increases in size, but the reality is that a lot of the people who apply only stay for a few months once they get a Plot.

 The rewards of having an Allotment Plot are great, but as is often the case in life you do have to be prepared to do some work to reap the benefits.

 Quite a few of the plots that become available have been handed back to us in a poor state, they often have weeds and grass growing all over them.
 We do not clear weeds or dig plots prior to letting that is down to the new tenant to do.
 Part of the reason we have low annual rents is that we do not maintain a paid workforce.

 How to Apply to go on the Waiting List & Plot Application Procedure

 We only accept applications to go on the waiting list for a Plot at North Bournemouth Allotments that are made in person at the Site Office.

 You can just turn up on a Saturday morning between 10 am and 11.30 am, but it is best if you book an appointment first by sending an email to our Membership Secretary - email@example.com.
 When you come to see us, we will need to know your name, postal address including postcode, email address if you have one, and/or a contact telephone number.
 You will not need to pay any money at this time

 When you get to the top of the waiting list and are offered a plot we are also required by the Council to check that you are a resident of the old Bournemouth Borough Council area, we can accept Utility Bills or similar official documents that show your name and address and have been issued within the last four months.

 WHAT DOES IT COST TO HAVE AN ALLOTMENT PLOT AT NORTH BOURNEMOUTH?